-Meteosat-9 located at 9.5°E supports the Rapid-Scanning Service (RSS).
+Meteosat-9 located at 9.5°E supported the Rapid-Scanning Service (RSS) in the reporting period.

 For more info on RSS: www.eumetsat.int → Rapid-Scanning Service.

 Service Availability and Operational Performance are measured on the basis of nominal Level 1.5 Repeat Cycles (RCs) disseminated 'on-time' via EUMETCast Europe.
 See slide 7 for an explanation of the two indicators.